nimaster1989/AreYouHungry/README.txt

       from the database.
     - comp3350.Group2.areyouhungry.persistence
-      This package is in charge of the persistence layer that takes what was passed to it from the business layer and gets from the"database" what is required.
+      This package is in charge of the persistence layer that takes what was passed to it from the business layer and gets from the "database" what is required.
 Right now there is no actual database so it just fetches it from an array list.
     - comp3350.Group2.areyouhungry.objects
       This is the domain specific object package and is what holds our food object which is what the